leejoonli/code-every-day/log.md

 ## Thoughts

 Was able to write a bubble sort algorithm after reviewing the notes from SEIR1115.
 Insertion sort was different because I came accross the same / similar solution as I did in the course but it didn't work properly.
 Had to look online for reference and came across a different solution.
 Can be found here https://stackabuse.com/insertion-sort-in-javascript/ .
 Ultimately, need to go through the algorithm step by step for visualization purposes and to fully understand what the code was doing.

+# Day 56 (3/29/2022)

+## Divide and Conquer Sorting

+Reviewed quick and merge sort.

+## Thoughts

+Had to go back through my previous solution which was aided by the solutions branch in the GA repository.
+Had trouble creating the solution again and needed to break things down more mentally to understand why the code is written the way it is.
+Will probably have to come back and review it again.